 37. It’s legal to marry a dead person in France.

-38. It is legal to murder someone within the ancient city walls of York, Scotland, but only if he carries a bow and arrow.
+38. It is legal to murder someone within the ancient city walls of York, England, but only if he carries a bow and arrow.

 39. In Tallinn, Estonia’s capital, it is strictly forbidden to play chess during sex.